osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 // Note that this is proto-generated. type Pool struct {
     ...
-    SwapFee sdk.Dec
+    SpreadFactor sdk.Dec
 }
 ```

-Each pool is initialized with a static fee value `SwapFee` to be paid by swappers.
+Each pool is initialized with a static fee value `SpreadFactor` to be paid by swappers.
 Additionally, each pool's fee accumulator tracks and stores the total fees accrued
 throughout its lifespan, named `FeeGrowthGlobal`.